 Your ScaleTrains Union Pacific 8,500hp "Big Blow" Super Turbine GTEL model is a meticulously designed and crafted model of these incredible machines.
 Your Turbine includes an on-board sound system, featuring speakers in the Control and Turbine units, designed to replicate the roar of the prototype.
-Also included are sounds for the hostler engine, horn, bell, various auxiliary systems, and sounds of flange squeal and wheel "clunk" through frogs and crossings, activated via sensors built into the trucks.
+Also included are sounds for the hostler engine, horn, bell, various auxiliary systems.